lochmis/PrimeNumberCalculator/README.md

 PrimeNumberCalculator
 =====================

+JavaScript program with two functions:

-JavaScript program to find out if number is prime and to find all prime numbers between two numbers.
+1) To find out if given number is prime.
+2) To find all prime numbers between two given numbers.